US lawmakers: Nord Stream 2 'a terrible mistake' | DW | 23.06.2019

 Germany 'putting its head in a noose'

 Neither Republican nor Democratic lawmakers are shy about voicing their opinion on the proposed project.
-"Putin's pipeline is a trap," Wyoming Republican Senator John Barrasso told the energy and environment website E&E News in May, adding: "Germany seems ready to put its head in the noose.
+"Putin's pipeline is a trap," Wyoming Republican Senator John Barrasso told the energy and environment website E&E News in May, adding: "Germany seems to be willing to put its head in the noose.
 I think it's a terrible mistake."

 Recently, Democratic Senator Jeanne Shaheen of New Hampshire joined forces with Republican Senator Ted Cruz of Texas to put forth a bill that would sanction companies involved in building the pipeline.
 Shaheen claims Russia is looking to use cheap gas as a way to monopolize the European energy market, threatening stability in the region.
 She says the US cannot simply look the other way "while the Kremlin builds this Trojan horse."

-Grigas of the Atlantic Council also has concerns about the project.
+Grigas also has concerns about the project.
 "Nord Stream 2 is a bad deal for Europe and for Germany.
 It would strengthen Russia's political influence in Germany and allow the flow of corruption into Europe," she said.

 Grigas added that Germany's efforts to bring about peace in Ukraine, while at the same time putting cash in Kremlin coffers with Nord Stream 2, is a paradox.
 She said Germany must wake up to the fact that there are "more gas exporters" on the market today, and that Berlin doesn't have to make itself dependent upon Russia to cover its energy needs.